Every presentation is a conversation and every conversation is an opportunity to be kind. Kkind to ourselves and kind to those we are speaking with.

 Breathing is not only the most effective key to public speaking, it’s the kindest gift you can give to yourself and your audience.

-Taking a few deep breaths when we are stressed, anxious, uncertain or in pain is something we’ve all been told countless times since we were small children; yet how many of us actually do it?
+Taking a few deep breaths when we are stressed, anxious, uncertain or in pain is something we’ve all been told countless times since we were small children.
+Despite that, how many of us actually do it?

-Deep breathing before your stand to speak changes everything physiologically, mentally and emotionally and is of enormous value to you and your audience.
+Deep breathing before your stand to speak changes everything physiologically, mentally and emotionally.
+It is of enormous value to you and your audience.
 The moment you stand to speak with your audience stand tall, straight, smile and breathe.
 Minutes before you even stand to speak make sure you take a few long, slow and deep breaths too.

 “Fear is excitement without breath.”
 Robert Heller